The ELF Mind and Body Service

 We will evaluate the service impacts over at least two years.

 Measurements will include patient, nurse and counsellor evaluations.

 Very important will be the measurement of the comparative patient recovery rates, and their ability to cope with treatments.

 We expect the differences to be so significant that at the end of two years the NHS will choose to fund the service, and we will roll out the best elements of the service to other hospitals throughout the UK.

 The main risk to the project would be delays in getting started.
 We know that Kings and the Maudsley Hospitals are committed to doing something in this area as art of the new Institute of Haematology being built on the Kings site.

-	We will employ a researcher as part of our total project costs, so will be able to provide regular independent evaluations on the work of the Service.
+We will have access to the evaluations team at Kings as part of our total project costs, so will be able to provide regular independent evaluations on the work of the Service.